bookofproofs/bookofproofs.github.io/_sources/history/18th-century/marescotti.md

 9. Co-authored the celebrated 18th century textbook on calculus, "The Elements of Calculus."
 10. Developed a compact analytical treatment of the principles of higher-order derivatives that still serves as a foundation for advanced mathematics.

 Born 1 September 1768, Modena, Duchy of Modena and Reggio (now Italy).
-Died 7 May1842, Modena, Duchy of Modena and Reggio (now Italy).
+Died 7 May 1842, Modena, Duchy of Modena and Reggio (now Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Marescotti/)